 What is CPR?

 CPR, or Cardiopulmonary Resuscitation, is an emergency procedure performed when someone's heartbeat or breathing has stopped.
-It involves a combination of chest compressions and, if trained, Importance of CPR
+It involves a combination of chest compressions and, if trained, rescue breaths to maintain blood circulation and oxygenation.

 In emergencies, every second counts.
 CPR buys time until professional medical help arrives, significantly increasing the chances of survival.